togry/metronome/README.md

 changes.
 The **BT** control offsets audio earlier than visuals to compensate for Bluetooth output latency.

+Two things ride on that same loop.
+Each queued tick carries an *off* time as well as a fire time, so a flash ends on its own rather than waiting to be replaced by the next one — without which any pattern whose ticks all target the same dot, such as *once per measure*, would sit permanently lit.
+And each tick carries the start time and length of its bar, which lets the loop interpolate the playhead across the bar every frame, again with no React state involved.

 **Tempo curves are per tick.** `rit`/`accel` spans are resolved to a start BPM, target BPM, and a total length in denominator units; each tick interpolates its own duration from its offset into the span, so the tempo